bobk48/Raspberry-Pi-5-OS/README.md

   instead of sudo install ftp

+* Section 1.2.4 works exactly as shown in the Trixie version of the Raspberry Pi OS.
+In step 4.d. on page 50, the reboot then happens from the uninitialized NVMe device, so you have to go through the steps to setup the system on the NVMe device.

 * In Chapter 2, page 210, the sudo who -r command can be replaced with the following bash command to obtain the legacy run level: